Table of contents

 When a user initiates a password reset request, by default the reset link contained within the subsequent password reset email sent to them is only valid for 2 hours.
 If the user fails to click the link in their email to reset their password within this time frame, the link expires and the user would need to generate a new password reset request again.
 This setting allows you to change how long these emailed password reset links remain valid for.Disallow Known Breached Passwords

 If enabled, users will not be able to change their password to one which appears in any known public data breach and is therefore considered compromised.
 This option uses the 3rd party Have I Been Pwned? service.
-For more information, please see this blog post.Enable Two-Factor Authentication?
+For more information, please see this blog post.Two Factor Authentication (2FA)

 Two-Factor Authentication requires all users to log in with an additional authorization code sent to their registered email address each time they log in with their regular MIDAS credentials.